-Container Registry allows you to create a GitLab source code repository and access the repository through GitLab API V3 or V4.
-This topic describes the procedure for creating a GitLab source code repository in the Container Registry console.
+Container Registry allows you to create a GitLab source code repository and access the repository by using the GitLab API V3 or V4.
+This topic describes how to create a GitLab source code repository in the Container Registry console.

 Step 1: Obtain an access token for GitLab